dreamwhite/OC-Anonymizer/README.md

 ![macOS](https://img.shields.io/badge/Supported_OC_build:-≥0.8.2-white.svg)

-# OC Anonymizer – remove sensitive Data from your config.plist
+# OC Anonymizer – remove sensitive data from your config.plist

 ## About
 Python Script for removing sensitive data from OpenCore's `config.plist` before sharing your Config/EFI folder online.
 It also changes some settings to default, such as: ScanPolicy, Custom Entries, LauncherOptions, etc. See details below.
 Basically, it removes all those settings specific to your system and user preferences which may not be desireble to have on a different machine.